 There is a knock at the door of my studio.
 I have been waiting for you.
-At the end of last year, we had tried to get together but timing wasn’t working so we decided we would wait after the holiday.
+At the end of last year, we had tried to get together but the timing wasn’t working so we decided we would wait after the holiday.
 While we have been friends for some years, this is the first time that you get to visit my creative den.
-You had shared with me how you were looking forward to discovering what hangs on my walls, curious to seeing what a wilderness explorer, artist and photographer chooses to surround himself with.
-After a welcoming hug, I invite you in, telling you how good it is to seeing you.
+You had shared with me how you were looking forward to discovering what hangs on my walls, curious to see what a wilderness explorer, artist, and photographer chooses to surround himself with.
+After a welcoming hug, I invite you in, telling you how good it is to see you.
 “Come on in, let me show you around then let’s catch up over a nice warm cup of green tea, I got the kettle on the stove.”

-As you walk in, you first see the large peaceful and meditative landscape in the living room, then the hypnotic blue glacial water on the opposite wall.
+As you walk in, you first see the large peaceful, and meditative landscape in the living room, then the hypnotic blue glacial water on the opposite wall.
 Upstairs I show you the intense abstract sunrise taken on Mauna Kea and the Japanese calligraphy-like photograph of an owl delicately perched on the tip of a long branch.
 As we move to another room, you find yourself distracted from our conversation as you stare at the art piece on the wall.

 Facing you hangs my STOP BREATHE RELAX LISTEN neon installation.
 Simple in its design: four words, four colors, and one power switch, it is easy to forget the complexity and depth of the art piece.
-For an untrained eye, the luminous object is a relic of a bygone era, a retro technology that has unfortunately been reduced to a small crafty high end corner of the interior design industry.
+For an untrained eye, the luminous object is a relic of a bygone era, a retro technology that has unfortunately been reduced to a small crafty high-end corner of the interior design industry.

 But look closer.
 Look deeper and passed the neon.
 Focus on the unseen.
 Try to understand how did this “colored light” made from tubular glass and mounted on plexiglass get to be created.
 Think of all the elements that needed to come together, all the technologies that had to be invented.